 If you lodge a claim, you will most likely be required to pay one of the following excesses.
-Multiple excesses can apply for a single incident, including:
+A number of excesses can apply for a single incident.
+These are the main ones:

 - Vehicle excess.
 Every vehicle carries a standard excess that must be paid for any incident.